This not an official Henley College website

 To Henley WhalersHomepage

-Paul retired from The Henley College after 17 years, and is working at a nearby school.
+Paul retired from The Henley College after 17 years, but still works nearby

 Paul W